How much can you expect to earn as an electrician?

 - Profit-Sharing – Depending on the company’s profitability, you may receive direct or indirect payments.
 These payments are typically linked to a 401K plan.
 For more insight, read this article on Nerdwallet.

-- Pension - money paid to you at retirement, typically on a monthly basis.
-It is based on the length of time you worked for the company, and the salary you received.
-It is normal for both the employee and employer to both contribute monthly to the fund so that when you retire there is a nice "jar of coins" available.
+- Pension – money paid to you at retirement, typically on a monthly basis.
+It’s based on the length of time you worked for the company, and the salary you received.
+It’s normal for both the employee and the employer to both contribute monthly to the fund so that when you retire there is a nice “jar of coins” available.

 Master Electrician’s Salary

-You will have many opportunities to advance in your career.
-After working the required hours, you can take the exam to become a Master Electrician and earn a higher salary.
+Advancing in your career should come with many opportunities.
+After working the required amount of hours, you can take the exam to become a Master Electrician and earn a higher salary.

-With this license, you will be able to own your own company if you wish.
+With a master’s electrician license, you’ll be able to own your own company if you wish.
 Self-employed electricians often work in residential construction and may have the ability to set their own schedule.

 Career Path of an Electrician

-Since the electrician's salary and wages tends to rise as you advance in your career, you might want to look into the Electrician's Career Path.
+Since the electrician’s salary and wages tend to rise as you advance in your career, you might want to look in the electrician’s career path.
 The varied positions available may surprise you.

 If you’re still not sure if becoming an electrician is a good fit, I’ve given a quick rundown on how hard it is to become an electrician.
 I hope it helps you decide if this trade is right for you.

 I welcome comments and questions.
 I have worked over 2 decades as an electrician, and I’ll do my best to answer your questions.Steven John